 GeneCards Summary for CBX1 Gene

-CBX1 (Chromobox Homolog 1) is a Protein Coding gene.
-Diseases associated with CBX1 include mandibuloacral dysplasia.
+CBX1 (Chromobox 1) is a Protein Coding gene.
+Diseases associated with CBX1 include Warsaw Breakage Syndrome.
 Among its related pathways are Chromatin Regulation / Acetylation.
-GO annotations related to this gene include identical protein binding and enzyme binding.
-An important paralog of this gene is CBX5.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and chromatin binding.
+An important paralog of this gene is CBX3.

 UniProtKB/Swiss-Prot for CBX1 Gene

 Component of heterochromatin.
 Recognizes and binds histone H3 tails methylated at Lys-9, leading to epigenetic repression.
 Interaction with lamin B receptor (LBR) can contribute to the association of the heterochromatin with the inner nuclear membrane.